DejanJoksimovic/jsScript/README.md

 - useBlocker - allows you to prevent user from navigating away
 - useHref - self explanatory
 - useNavigationType - returns how user came to the current page
+## Loaders and lazy loading
+are supported by React Router